 Finally, Georgia is also participating in The Teacher-Student Data Link Project (TSDL) which will provide an essential element to the use of data to assess and improve classroom instruction.
 Without timely, accurate and nuanced data that links students to the teachers who provide them instruction in each subject, assessment data cannot readily be used to target professional development and improvements in instructional practices for teachers.
 TSDL will bring multiple states together to leverage their collective knowledge and resources to determine a common definition and approach to this most critical aspect of their longitudinal data systems.
 TSDL also incorporates school, district, and teacher involvement throughout the project, which will help ensure data definitions and processes accurately and so that they not overly burdensome to educators.
-In support of the TSDL Project, the Center for Educational Leadership and Technology (CELT) will be assisting GaDOE in conducting a comprehensive assessment data.
+In support of the TSDL Project, the Center for Educational Leadership and Technology (CELT) will be assisting GaDOE in conducting a comprehensive assessment of Georgia's data collection, verification, storage, and reporting processes and systems, as each relates to linked educator-student and assessment data.
 This analysis will include the degree and types of collaboration and communication between the SEAs, the LEAs, and among the appropriate program areas within the SEA.
 Together with CELT, the GaDOE is carrying out the analysis at the LEA level in order to assess how the schools and school districts collect the data and verify the quality of data.